alphagov/fake_google_analytics/README.md

 ## About

-Google Analytics (GA) proxy is a tool used to shorten the feedback loop when testing the interaction of a website with Google Analytics.
+Fake Google Analytics (GA)  is a tool used to shorten the feedback loop when testing the interaction of a website with Google Analytics.
 It does so by redirecting all traffic to www.google-analytics.com to the web server run locally, storing it in the file, and exposing via simple